 Headway is a UK charity that strives to improve life after brain injury.
 The registered charity helps by providing support, services and information for brain injury survivors, their families and/or carers.
-Amongst the number of services the charity provides such as carers, community outreach and rehabilitation programmes, they also provide an emergency fund.
+The charity provides a number of services such as carers, community outreach and rehabilitation programmes, and they also provide an emergency fund.

-The emergency fund is specifically designed to assist those dealing with the sudden financial implications in the aftermath of a brain injury and grants up to £500.
+The emergency fund is specifically designed to assist those dealing with the sudden financial implications in the aftermath of a brain injury and can grant up to £500.

 Who is eligible?